Credit for Prior Learning

 Institutional Credit by Examination

-Students enrolled in the University may obtain credit by examination for courses in which they have had no class attendance or semester standing.
-However, permission must be obtained from the dean of the college or school involved.
-A grade of not less than B on the examination is necessary to receive credit for the course.
-Examinations are not permitted in courses in which students previously have enrolled either regularly or as an auditor.
-Before the examination, applicants must obtain departmental approval, pay a fee of $25 per semester hour to Admissions and then take the exam.
-This fee is non-refundable.
-The dean/chair immediately reports the results of the examination to the Records Office.
-Credits earned under this regulation are recorded only as hours earned.
+Students enrolled in the University may obtain credit by examination for courses in which they have not earned credit through coursework at USC Upstate or a transfer institution.
+However, permission must be obtained from the department chair or associate dean of the college or school involved.
+Students who are denied permission may appeal to the dean of the college.
+A grade of not less than C on the examination is necessary to receive credit for the course.
+Before the examination, applicants must obtain departmental approval, then take the exam, which is evaluated by a qualified instructor.
+The dean/chair reports the results of the examination to the Records Office and students pay a fee of $25 per semester hour for processing examination credits on their transcripts.
+Credits earned by institutional examination are recorded as hours earned and do not enter into calculation of students' GPA.

-Following enrollment, a student may obtain credit for experiences in the armed services.
-In order to receive credit the student must have an American Counsel in Education Registry Transcript.
-Students who feel they qualify should contact the Records Office, Veteran's Affairs coordinator.
+Following admission, a student may obtain credit for experiences in the armed services.
+In order to receive credit the student must submit their Joint Services (JS) Transcript to the USC Upstate Admissions Office.
+Students who feel they qualify should contact the Records Office, Veteran's Affairs coordinator, or their advisor.

 Credit for Non-Collegiate Programs